rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Whereas the result may look like the following:
+The result may look like the following:

 {{< highlight javascript >}}
 {